gabriel4649/JMdictDB/README.txt

    machine, run:

 	make loadall
-	make activate

-   To load JMdict only, run make thrice with the targets:

-	make jmnew
-	make loadjm
-	make activate

    Similarly but on a Windows machine:

         make DBLOCALE=japanese loadall

-        make activate
-   or
-	make DBLOCALE=japanese jmnew
-	make DBLOCALE=japanese loadjm
+   "make loadall" will create a database named "jmnew", download the needed XML files, then parse and load the JMdict, JMnedict, and Examples files into it and recreate the necessary foreign key constraints and indexes which were disabled during loading for performance reasons.
+If any of the prerequistite files are already present (such as the .pgi files produced by the parsers), it will use them.
+To force a complete reloading from scratch (except for the fetching which will be done only if the needed XML file are not present), use

-	make activate
+        make reloadall

+   To load a different set of corpora or in a diffent order you'll need to do the steps explicitly.
+For example, to load JMdict and Kanjidic2, only, run make four times with the targets:

+	make jmnew       # Create empty jmdictdb database. make loadjm      # Load JMdict
+        make loadkd      # Load Kanjidic2
+        make postload    # Re-create constraints and indices.

+   In particular "make postload" should be run last to finalize a sequence of "make loadxx" operations.

+   After the above "make" commands have completed sucessfully you will have a database named "jmnew" which can be examined to confirm the data is as expected.

+   The "make" commands generate a lot of output and it is normal to see as fair number of warning and a few error messages while "make" is running -- files and database objects are often deleted or recreated to be sure that the environment is in a consistent state, and messages are produced if the objects are already gone or present.
+   Unfortunately it is hard to tell what is a problem and what is normal short of experience running the install a number of times.

    Some of the more significant Makefile targets are:

    jmnew:
-	Create a new database named "jmnew" with all tables needed and ready to load data into.
+	Create a new database named "jmnew" with all jmdictdb tables and other database objects needed and ready to load data into.

+   newdb:
+        Create an cnmpletely empty database named "jmnew".
+        (This can be useful if one wants to restore a jmdictdb database previously saved with pg_dump.)

    data/jmdict.xml:
 	Download the current JMdict_e.gz file from the
 	Moash FTP site, and unpack it.

    data/jmdict.pgi:
-	Do target jmdict.xml if neccessary, then parse the jmdict.xml file, generating a rebasable
+	Make target jmdict.xml if neccessary, then parse the jmdict.xml file, generating a rebasable
 	jmdict.pgi file and jmdict.log.

-   data/jmdict.dmp:
-	Do target jmdict.pgi if neccessary, then create a Postgresql .dmp file with the entry id numbers resolved.

    loadjm:
-	Do target jmdict.dmp if neccessary, then load the .dmp file into preexisting database "jmnew" and do all the post-load tasks like creating indexes, resolving xref's etc. After this, the database should be fully loaded and functional,
+	Make target jmdict.pgi if neccessary, then load the .pgi file into preexisting database "jmnew" and do all the post-load tasks like creating indexes, resolving xref's etc. After this, the database should be fully loaded and functional,